RokachRam/COVID_system_MVC/README.md

 # Data Access Layer
 This project was implemented with the Data Access Layer approach:
 In order to seperate our data-management from our business-logic(Controller) and presentation code (View), we use DAL - this way, if we have to change data stores, we don't end up rewriting the whole system.
 For example, in order to change the Data-Management system from Python lists to MySQL, all we need to do is to implement the DAL interface as a MySql class and change the main function.

+# How to run?
+Run the main file from the CLI, and give it a commands-file.txt (see HelpTest.txt for example): python main.py HelpTest.txt

 # UML